ceeoneintegratedservices/Hencee/PAYMENT_TESTING_GUIDE.md

 # Payment Testing Guide

-This guide covers how to test payment functionality in the CeeoneApp-pharma application.
+This guide covers how to test payment functionality in the CeeoneApp-pharma application
 ---

 ## Prerequisites